GNOME/gimp/devel-docs/performance-logs/performance-logs.md

 [section *4.5*](#45-environment-variables)).
 The button's tooltip shows the full path to the file.

 ### 4.3.
+Selection Modifiers

+The buttons on the right side of the window's titlebar allow modifying the selection in various ways:
+The *Clear Selection* and *Invert Selection* buttons clear and invert the selection, respectively.
+The *Find Samples* button allows searching for samples, as explained below.

+#### 4.3.1.
 Searching Samples

-The *Find Samples* button on the right side of the window's titlebar allows searching for samples matching a user-defined condition.
+The *Find Samples* button opens a popover allowing searching for all samples matching a user-defined condition.
 The condition should be a Python expression, evaluating to a boolean value.
 The selected samples are those for which the expression evaluates to `True`.